 In these cases, it is possible to program the BUSY signal to be asserted when the digitizer is close to FULL condition, but it has still some free buffers (Almost FULL condition).
 In this mode, the digitizer remains able to accept some more triggers even after the BUSY assertion and the system can tolerate a delay in the inhibit of the trigger generation.
-When the Almost FULL condition is enabled by setting the Almost FULL level to "X" (register address 0x816C [RD1]), the BUSY signal is asserted as soon as X buffers are filled, although the board still goes FULL (and rejects triggers) when the number of filled buffers is $N_b$ or $N_b - 1$ , depending on bit[5] at register address 0x8100 as described above.
+When the Almost FULL condition is enabled by setting the Almost FULL level to "X" (register address 0x816C [RD1]), the BUSY signal is asserted as soon as $X$ buffers are filled, although the board still goes FULL (and rejects triggers) when the number of filled buffers is $N_b$ or $N_b - 1$ , depending on bit[5] at register address 0x8100 as described above.

-It is possible to provide the BUSY signal on the digitizer front panel GPO output (bit[20], bits[19:18] and bits[17:16] at register address 0x811C are involved [RD1]).
+It is possible to provide the BUSY signal on the digitizer front panel TRG-OUT output (bit[20], bits[19:18] and bits[17:16] at register address 0x811C are involved [RD1]).
+In case of multi-board setup, the BUSY signal can be propagated among boards through the front panel LVDS I/O connector (see Sec.
+9.11).

-9.8 Trigger Management
+9.9 Trigger Management